 How Long Does the Wild Atlantic Way Take?

-There are viewpoints and stop-offs around every corner and there’s also the fact that you don’t simply want to speed between each of these stops, you want to spend time in lots of different places.
+There are viewpoints and stop-offs around every corner, and I recommend that you don’t speed between each of these stops; you want to spend time in lots of different places.

-With all this in mind, plan to spend at least 2 weeks if you want to drive the entire Wild Atlantic Way.
+With all this in mind, plan to spend at least 2 weeks if you want your Wild Atlantic Way road trip itinerary to encompass the entire route.

 While you could certainly spend more time driving along the route (and we honestly recommend it), 2 weeks is just about the minimum that will allow you to travel from Kinsale in West Cork to the Inishowen Peninsula in County Donegal (or vice versa) while not feeling too rushed.

 If you only have time for one week on the route, then you’re going to need to make a decision on whether you want to concentrate on the northern end or the southern end.
-While you could drive the Wild Atlantic Way in 7 days, you are going to be rushed and you won’t have time to enjoy any of the incredible places.
+While you could drive the entire route in 7 days, you are going to be rushed and you won’t have time to enjoy any of the incredible places.

 For those who only have a week in which to plan your trip, opt to either follow the first 7 days of this itinerary or the last.
 If you concentrate on the route from Kinsale to Galway, note that this is going to be the busiest, especially in the warmer, high-season months.